layolayo/I-Ching/README.md

 # I-Ching

 [This is a revision of Brian's version, where we include the notion that at least one stick must be drawn in the split, as per Kennedy's interpretation.
 This does change the probabilities.
-A page (probability.html) is available which will calculate these probabilities for you, based upon a set # of iterations]
+A page (probability.html) is available which will calculate these probabilities for you, based upon a set # of iterations - this can be adjusted by changing the value in : var count = 1000;]

 A programmatic replication of the Yarrow Stalk Method of I-Ching Divination